• Skip to primary navigation

 What Type of Mushrooms Should I Use?

 Cremini mushrooms are readily available in grocery stores, pretty budget friendly and taste delicious.
-If you want to go ahead and use white button, though, go right for it!
+Did you know that a cremini mushroom is just a more mature white button mushroom?
+Neat, huh?
+So, if you want to go ahead and use white button mushrooms in this recipe, go right for it!

-3. Add half of the mushrooms.
-Spread out in pan so there’s a little bit of space between them.
+- Add half of the sliced mushrooms to the skillet, spreading them out so there’s a little bit of space between them.

-5. After 5 minutes, stir and cook an additional 4 to 5 minutes or until you’ve released most of the moisture and they’re golden brown.
-I still like a little moisture in mine, but if you like less cook a little longer.
+- After 5 minutes, stir them and cook them for an additional 3 to 5 minutes or until they’ve released most of their moisture and they’re golden brown.
+I still like a little moisture in mine, but if you like less cook them a little longer.

-7. Once mushrooms are good to go, add all of them back to pan, throw in a dab of butter, salt and pepper and stir to combine.
+- Once the mushrooms are good to go, add all of them back to skillet.
+Add a dab of butter, salt and black pepper, and then stir to combine.

 When Should I Season the Mushrooms?